eikrt/heartlands2/text/terrant.md

 # Terrant

 Homeland of the ant tribes.
 "Terrant is the noble young prince of cosmos"  -Seer S'Iehro.
-Terrant consists of different
+Terrant
+You can find various biomes in Terrant.